eliltaA/Insta/README.md

 - Image Upload: Users can upload images from their devices to share with their followers.
 - User Feed: The main feed displays a chronological stream of posts from followed users, keeping users updated on their friends' activities.

+## User Profiles
+- Unique Profiles: Each user has a unique profile where they can upload a profile picture, write a bio, and update their contact information.

 ## Likes
 - Like and Unlike: Users can like and unlike posts to show appreciation and engagement.